C. Ryan Miller Lab

 Our laboratory uses sophisticated preclinical model systems and cutting-edge genomic and proteomic techniques to address these questions.

-- Genomic techniques include whole-exome, RNA, FAIRE/ATAC, and ChIP sequencing
+- Genomic techniques include whole-exome, RNA, FAIRE/ATAC, and Cut & Run sequencing

 - Proteomic techniques include kinome profiling via multiplex inhibitor bead – mass spectrometry (MIB-MS)